Wonder Pets: In the City: Season 2 (2026)

+A hamster is too excited to sleep on Christmas Eve, and the trio smells trouble when a snowman's carrot nose goes missing.

 Production

-In October 2024, it was announced that a new series based off the original Wonder Pets! would be released on Apple TV+ in December.
+In October 2024, it was announced that a new series based on the original Wonder Pets! would be released on Apple TV+ in December.
 The official trailer was released in late November.

 The show uses the same technique of "photo puppetry" as the original.
+A second season was released on March 20, 2026.

 Release

 In August 2025, all three seasons of the original were added to Apple TV+, with Wonder Pets: In the City, being listed as the fourth season.

 Reception

 Ashley Moulton of Common Sense Media gave the reboot, Wonder Pets: In The City, four stars out of five, calling it a "sweet reboot with musical, empathetic, and helpful pets."